SEND Frequently Asked Questions

-If necessary, an Individual Education Plan (IEP) or Individual Behaviour Plan (IBP) will be drawn up by the class teacher and SENCo, to provide specific targets for your child to work on.
-These targets will be reviewed and monitored regularly to ensure progression is achievable for each child.
+If necessary, a Personal Support Plan (PSP) will be drawn up by the class teacher and SENCo, to provide specific outcomes for your child to work on.
+These outcomes will be reviewed and monitored regularly to ensure progression is achievable for each child.

 If a child requires significant support to access the mainstream curriculum, school may apply for extra funding for adaptations to the building, curriculum and staffing, as necessary.